Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 ## What is Nest (NestJS)?

-[Nest](https://nestjs.com/) is a progressive Node.js framework for building efficient, reliable and scalable server-side applications with TypeScript.
+<a href="https://nestjs.com/" target="_blank" rel="noopener noreferrer">Nest</a> is a progressive Node.js framework for building efficient, reliable and scalable server-side applications with TypeScript.

-Under the hood, Nest makes use of two javascript backend frameworks [Express](https://expressjs.com/) (the default) and can also be configured to use with [Fastify](https://www.fastify.io/) as well!
+Under the hood, Nest makes use of two javascript backend frameworks <a href="https://expressjs.com/" target="_blank" rel="noopener noreferrer">Express</a> (the default) and can also be configured to use with <a href="https://www.fastify.io/" target="_blank" rel="noopener noreferrer">Fastify</a> as well!

 The examples in this blog article leverages on the default Express framework.

 ## What is Okta?

-[Okta](https://www.okta.com/) is an Identity as a Service (IDaaS).
+<a href="https://www.okta.com/" target="_blank" rel="noopener noreferrer">Okta</a> is an Identity as a Service (IDaaS).
 This is a cloud-based authentication or identity management subscription service.
-Okta can be used for a number of different applications such as [Adaptive multi-factor authentication](https://www.okta.com/au/blog/2016/12/two-factor-authentication-vs-multi-factor-authentication-what-are-the-risks/), [single sign-on](https://www.okta.com/au/products/single-sign-on/), [Universal Directory](https://www.okta.com/au/products/universal-directory/) etc.
+Okta can be used for a number of different applications such as <a href="https://www.okta.com/au/blog/2016/12/two-factor-authentication-vs-multi-factor-authentication-what-are-the-risks/" target="_blank" rel="noopener noreferrer">Adaptive multi-factor authentication</a>, <a href="https://www.okta.com/au/products/single-sign-on/" target="_blank" rel="noopener noreferrer">single sign-on</a>, <a href="https://www.okta.com/au/products/universal-directory/" target="_blank" rel="noopener noreferrer">Universal Directory</a> etc.

 In this blog article we will be creating a Nest application where users (with different roles) can sign-up and sign-in to the application.
 Specific permissions can be configured for each user access to specific endpoints, based on the user role.
 We are going to use Okta to help us with user Authentication and Authorisation.

 ## Create a Nest Project

-Before we continue let’s first install [Nest CLI](https://docs.nestjs.com/cli/overview).
+Before we continue let's first install <a href="https://docs.nestjs.com/cli/overview" target="_blank" rel="noopener noreferrer">Nest CLI</a>.
 That will enable us to efficiently create this project.
 To install Nest CLI globally, use the following command in your terminal:

 ```bash
 npm install -g @nestjs/cli